How do you start wood carving?

-Wondering how to start wood carving?
-Wood carving is a fun, accessible, and creative craft that doesn’t require a fancy studio or a lot of equipment.
-All you need is a piece of wood and something sharp to carve it with.
-It may be a regular carving knife or a chip carving knife.
-Of course, what kind of wood and what kind of wood carving tools you pick will affect the difficulty, safety, and result of your wood carving endeavours?
+Are you wondering how to start wood carving?
+Wood carving is a fun, accessible, and creative craft that does not require you to have a fancy studio or extensive equipment.
+All you need is a piece of wood and something sharp to carve.
+This can be a regular carving knife or a chip carving knife.
+The choice of wood and carving tool will affect your carving attempts’ difficulty, safety and outcome.

 Wood carving for beginners doesn’t have to be difficult at home.
 By starting with softer wood and even a handy pocket knife, you can begin to make trinkets, small sculptures and even large pieces with whittling alone.

-When it comes to wood carving for beginners, starting with handmade tools is best.
-Despite the more automated and digital ways to carve wood, starting with hand carving will allow you to better understand how wood feels, bends, and breaks.
+For beginners, starting with handmade tools is best for wood carving.
+Despite the more automated and digital ways to carve wood, starting with hand carving will allow you to understand better how wood feels, bends, and breaks.
 That is all a part of your journey as a wood carver.

 Types of wood carving to consider as a starter

 Whittling is the art and style of woodcarving performed using a carving knife.
-It is one of the oldest forms of wood carving, whittling is distinct for its sharp, textured cuts that leave knife “strokes.”
+It is one of the oldest forms of wood carving.
+It is known for its sharp, textured cuts that leave knife “strokes.”
 The sculptures made with whittling are often very angular.
 Whittling is done using a whittling knife or a carving knife.
-First, you can start whittling wood to create statues and even centrepieces.
+First, you can start carving wood to create statues and even centrepieces.
 Whittling requires only a carving knife, although you can also use a V-tool.
 You can identify whittled wood pieces by looking for carvings with visible knife marks.
-No sandpaper required here.
+No sandpaper is required here.

-Unlike carving full sculptures out of wood, relief carving is the process of carving figures into wood.
-You start out with a flat panel of wood, and carve figures into it, leaving the back flat.
+Unlike carving full sculptures out of wood, relief carving is carving figures into the wood.
+You start with a flat panel of wood and carve figures into it, leaving the back flat.

 Carving in the Round